Last updated September 24, 2020

 Airports are closed to international travel.
 The government is expected to make some policy changes in September and we will be updating this section as soon as that happens.

 Uganda has seen its fair share of outbreaks before Covid-19: Ebola, Measles, Yellow Fever, and the Marburg Virus, just to name a few.
 Experts are saying their past experience is part of the reason they were so prepared and have seen success minimizing a COVID-19 outbreak.
-The country just recently saw its first (and second) deaths caused by the virus.
-On July 23, a healthcare worker passed away (who was being treated for pneumonia), and the second passed away later that week (an 80-year old woman).
+The country fairly recently saw its first deaths, something other countries experienced much earlier in the virus.

 Testing equipment and capabilities are available in Uganda, unlike some other African countries.